 The Board has established a risk appetite for the Group.
 This focuses on the material risk areas and establishes the risk taking capacity of the Group.
-SBU's maintain their own risk appetite limits, which are aligned to the overall Group risk appetite.
-Quarterly monitoring of compliance with the Group Risk Appetite is prepared by Group Risk and the outputs reported to the GRC.
+SBUs develop and maintain their own risk appetite limits, which are aligned to the overall Group risk appetite.
+Quarterly monitoring of compliance with the Group risk appetite is prepared by the Group Risk function and the outputs reported to the GRC.